gbrunner/programming-for-gis-and-rs/Unit 3/README.md

 # Data for Demos
 Attached Files:

-    File csv_demo_data.zip Click for more options (92.708 MB) File data.zip Click for more options (2.293 MB) File describe_demo_data.zip Click for more options (2.292 MB) File dems.zip Click for more options (273.416 MB) File Singapore_Data.gdb.zip Click for more options (1.433 MB)
+    File csv_demo_data.zip Click for more options (92.708 MB) on Google Drive.
+    File data.zip Click for more options (2.293 MB) File describe_demo_data.zip Click for more options (2.292 MB) File dems.zip Click for more options (273.416 MB) on Google Drive.
+    File Singapore_Data.gdb.zip Click for more options (1.433 MB)